 Plus, downloading and installing themes and plugins is super easy on WordPress.
 There's no need to go off-site.
 You can preview and download directly from the WordPress directory, accessible from your dashboard.

 Check out our guide to the Best WordPress Themes For Beginners!

 Additionally, WordPress has lots of external plugins that can help you with things like on-page SEO.

 Plugins like All in One SEO for WordPress and Yoast SEO can help get your website to rank better on Google by guiding you through SEO best practices.

-WordPress is also a great option for budding entrepreneurs or small businesses thanks to its powerful eCommerce plugin.
+WordPress is also a great option for budding entrepreneurs or small businesses thanks to its powerful eCommerce plugin (and make sure to check out WordPress premium vs business here).
 WooCommerce makes it easy to create your own online shop or even start your own marketplace website using WordPress.

 Although Drupal has been criticized for its steep learning curve, the truth is once you've mastered it, the possibilities are endless.
 For that reason, Drupal sites tend to be more unique.

 While WordPress offers a more out-of-the-box setup experience, Drupal requires the developer to be a bit more involved.
 You can still find predesigned themes online, but fitting a theme into your site is less straightforward.